 For this project, it is best to use pinecones that are completely dry and as open as possible, and the best way to ensure this is to “bake” them in the oven at a low temperature to dry out thoroughly.
 Put the pinecones in the oven at around 200 degrees F (or whatever the lowest heat setting of your oven is) until they look open and feel very dry, about 30 minutes to an hour.
 Take them out of the oven and let cool completely before working with them.

 Next comes the fun bit: pick the combination of scents you want to use!
-We prefer to use only all-natural, pure essential oils as they smell better than synthetic fragrances and they don’t contain harmful chemicals.
+I prefer to use only all-natural, pure essential oils as they smell better than synthetic fragrances and they don’t contain harmful chemicals.